 1. assessing the greenhouse gas emissions reduction potential of companies as part of the standard investment process and due diligence activity.

-2. assessing and monitoring the social activities of our portfolio companies with regards to social policies, diversity, employee satisfaction and fulfillment, and workplace accidents,
+2. assessing and monitoring the social activities of our portfolio companies with regard to social policies, diversity, employee satisfaction and fulfilment, and workplace accidents,

 3. assessing and monitoring the governance practices of our portfolio companies with regards to sustainability risks, governance KPIs, management diversity, and data management.

-These measures are covered in the Extantia Projected Impact Calculation (EPIC) methodology (see below for further details).
-When being assessed through the EPIC methodology, target/portfolio companies’ contribution to environmental objectives, compliance with the UNGC Principles, as well as social and governance practices are evaluated.
+These measures are covered in the Extantia Projected Impact Calculation (EPIC) methodology (see the link for further details).
+When being assessed through the EPIC methodology, target/portfolio companies’ contribution to environmental objectives, compliance with the UNGC Principles, as well as social and good governance practices are evaluated.

 Extantia is also aligned with the Principles of Responsible Investing (PRI) set out by the United Nations.
 Through our investments, we support the following UN Sustainable Development Goals:

 SDG 3: Ensure healthy lives and promote well-being for all at all ages